-- They extend the outdoor season.
-Outdoor heaters are all about making your outside enjoyment last longer.
+- They permit outdoor gatherings when it’s cold.
+Outdoor heaters are all about making your outside enjoyment last longer, says Northline Express.
 Just because summer comes to an end doesn’t mean your outdoor get-togethers have to end, too.
 An outdoor heater allows you and your family to keep the patio warm, cozy, and ready to enjoy all year round.

 - Multiple size and design options.
 All patios differ in size and shape, so it is helpful to have an outdoor heater that can meet your needs.
 Luckily, outdoor heaters come in a variety of shapes and sizes.